Updated: Feb 23, 2022

 Separating, bashing and killing seem natural and instinctive because we’ve grown up with them, but they’re not natural at all.
 God created us in his image.
 If you know much about him, you know his image is loving, forgiving and inclusive.
 His son used his own life and death to set that example in front of us.

 Yet we’re saturated with billboards and TV ads that tell us to put deep divisions between those of us who are featured in media and those who work with a less glamorous job title.
 Our televisions carry truckloads of shows and movies that show “superheroes” who kill others for acting out unintentionally learned behaviors.
-We see a homeless person eating out of a garbage can and throw out statements like “some people make their own choices”, long before statements like “anyone can fall on hard times”.
+We see a homeless person eating out of a garbage can and throw out statements like “some people make their own choices”, long before we make statements like “anyone can fall on hard times”.

 Peer information leads us to believe we’re wise and strong when we gossip, slander and sabotage.